aravindbairwa/WeatherApp/README.md

 # WeatherApp
- A weather app with shows Temperature, Pressure, Humidity of any city in India
+ A weather app which shows Temperature, Pressure, Humidity of any city in India